Administration

 Hi my name is Kirsten, I have lived in Northern Nevada for 15 years.
 I graduated in Virginia City and continued my education at WNC where I have an Associates towards Education, I am currently working towards my Bachelors.
 I fell in love with education after traditionally homeschooling my three son’s.
 I have been married for 12 years and we have three wonderful boys.
 We love to spend our time fishing, kayaking, painting, reading, riding horses and dirt bikes.
 I love to be with children and to be able to watch them make that leap from I can’t to I can!

-Sarah- Youth Programs Lockwood Coordinator
+Sarah Clark- Youth Programs Lockwood Coordinator

 Hillside Hawks Nest Before and After school Program Coordinator.
 I have run the program for the Lockwood community since August of 2018.
 I am so blessed to have the opportunity to work in this community and for the parents of Hillside Elementary students.

-Peach- Early Childhood Education Director
+Rockie Scott- Early Childhood Education Program Assistant

-Hollywood-Youth Programs Assistant
+Hollywood Greene-Youth Programs Assistant

 Hi my name is Hollywood, I have lived in Virginia City for just about my whole life.
 I was apart of the original S.O.A.R.S program and shortly after that became apart of the youth program staff.
 I recently rejoined this wonderful program again as a teacher in the Child Development Center and can’t wait to help all of our wonderful kids grow and see their full potential!